-The standard EN 15804 serves as the core PCR Independent verification of the declaration and data according to ISO 14025:2011 internally x externally their life expectancy.
+The standard EN 15804 serves as the core PCR

+Independent verification of the declaration and data according to ISO 14025:2011 internally x externally improves the fitness for use of structures and extends their life expectancy.
 The product displaying the highest environmental impacts within the class of dispersion-based products considered was used as a representative product for calculating the Life Cycle Assessment results (worst-case approach).